Pirates, Vikings and Knights II: Classes

-The Vikings can play as a berserker, huscarl or gestir.
-A berserker possess a two-handed bearded axe as well as a shorter axe and shortsword.
+The Vikings can play as a berserker, huscarl, gestir, or bóndi.
+A berserker possesses a two-handed bearded axe as well as a shorter axe and a shortsword.
 Berserkers can use their special ability to drive themselves into a bloodlust, allowing them to move faster and attack more effectively.
-The huscarl is armed with a shortsword and a shield which can be used to ram enemies with their special ability, four throwing axes and a two-handed axe.
+The huscarl is armed with a shortsword and a shield which can be used to ram enemies with their special ability, four throwing axes, and a two-handed axe.
 The gestir is equipped with a shield and langseax, three javelins which can be thrown at enemies, and a spear which gestirs can use their special ability on to charge enemies and knock them away.
+Bóndis use a seax, atlatl and flatbow which can rapidly fire up to four arrows, which can be powered up with their special ability to fire exploding arrows.

-The knights have access to a heavy knight, an archer and a man at arms.
-Heavy knights are slow moving but wield a longsword and can use their special ability to do a circular spinning attack.
+The knights have access to a heavy knight, an archer, a man-at-arms, and an assassin.
+Heavy knights are slow-moving but wield a longsword and can use their special ability to do a circular spinning attack.
 They are also equipped with a shield and a shortsword.
-By contrast, the archer is a fast moving class armed with both a crossbow and a longbow, and can use their special ability to fire three flaming arrows at once from the longbow.
+By contrast, the archer is a fast-moving class armed with both a crossbow and a longbow, and can use their special ability to fire three flaming arrows at once from the longbow.
 They are also equipped with a shortsword for close combat.
-The man at arms is equipped with a halberd,a mace with a small shield and a smaller version of the Archer crossbow.
-His special attack is farting that makes enemies slow and damage them at the same time.
-The archer and man at arms are both like a skirmisher; they have less health than other classes but run and attack faster in quick blows.
+The man-at-arms is equipped with a halberd, a mace with a small shield, and a smaller version of the Archer crossbow.
+His special attack is farting that makes enemies slow and damages them at the same time.
+The assassin is the fastest class in the game, but also has the lowest health; she is equipped with a dagger and stiletto, a smaller version of the archer's crossbow, caltrops and a smoke bomb that briefly turns her invisible, while her special ability lets her see enemies through walls and instantly kill those with low health.
+Except for the heavy knight, the knights act like skirmishers; they have less health than other classes but run and attack faster in quick blows.